 It would have been nice to see more nostalgia and callbacks to the Walt Disney World Resort throughout the show and not just as an asterisk at the beginning after Disney execs finally came to a realization that Disney fans as a whole are mostly disappointed by it.

-There were also no callouts to the history of the resort, no monorails passing by as a project, nothing.
-Again, these things would have made the show a lot more palatable, instead of making me feel like I’m watching a 15-minute commercial for Disney+.
+Working more of these things elements into the show would have made it a lot more palatable, instead of making me feel like I’m watching a 15-minute commercial for Disney+ after the intro.

 Believe me, we are some of the most positive Disney fans you will meet.
 We aren’t the types to sit back and nit-pick every decision or change that Disney makes, because we also know you must move on and embrace the future.

 However, we also expect the future to be amazing, especially since we are talking about the company’s flagship vacation destination in the world.

 We went into it with an open mind and we really wanted to like Disney Enchantment.
 We just can’t do it.
 Apart from the special effects, the show disappointed us in every way.
 We know that some fans really like it, but we felt absolutely no emotional connection to the story or the music, and it doesn’t resonate with us.

 Even though that is about as negative a review as you can read, it still is a fireworks show at the Magic Kingdom which automatically makes it fun.
-It’s still entertaining, enjoyable to watch, and I don’t think anyone visiting should skip it.
+It’s still entertaining and enjoyable to watch, and I don’t think anyone visiting should skip it.

 Disney Enchantment just isn’t on the same level as what we have come to expect from Magic Kingdom fireworks shows and lacks that “it” factor that should leave you breathless no matter how many times you’ve seen it.
-Unfortunately, it also highlights the ever-so-widening disconnect from Disney management and the fans who have made the company the giant it is today.
+Unfortunately, it also highlights the ever-so-widening disconnect between Disney management and the fans who have made the company the giant it is today.